donaldbales/node-akeneo-api/README.md

 This module supports Akeneo PIM Web API for Akeneo PIM 3.2 through 6.0+.
 It has been in use since 2019 in the node-akeneo integration framework: [https://github.com/donaldbales/node-akeneo](url)

 1.6.0 - [https://api.akeneo.com/api-reference-60.html](url)
+1.6.1 - Override protocol returned from Akeneo API on GET

 ## Installation